NoraEr/aws-three-tier-webapp/README.md

 ## Architecture overview
 The architecture comprises a VPC with 2 availabilty zones, load balancers and autoscaling group to maintain high availability.
 The web server is deployed within EC2 instances in a public subnet with access to the internet via Internet Gateway.
 The application layer and database sits within a private subnet.
 The application has access to the internet via NAT Gateway.
-The database is only accessible via the application layer by configuring its security group.
+The database is only accessible via the application layer based on security group inbound rules.

 ![architecture](https://github.com/NoraEr/aws-three-tier-webapp/blob/main/architecture/three-tier-webapp-architecture.png)